 Credit: Jason Peters

-A mirrored coating on lenses can help cut down additional light from entering your eyes and is sometimes used as a substitute for lenses that lack polarization or even just as a style additive.
+A mirrored coating on lenses can help reduce additional light from entering your eyes.
+It can substitute for lenses that lack polarization or even just as a style additive.
 Anti-reflective coating on the inside of the lenses is less common, but one that we find makes a huge difference for any pair worn slightly away from your face.
-Without this coating, it's easy to see the reflection of your own face or even your own eyeball staring back at you.
+Without this coating, it's easy to see the reflection of your face or even your eyeball staring back at you.
 Anti-fog coatings are also uncommon but exceptionally useful for close-fitting glasses you plan to do high-output activities in — like running, hiking, or biking.

 Color